PerfectAnny/PAYPALM-PROJECT/README.md

 3. Copy and execute the SQL queries to generate insights.

 ## Next Steps
-Visualize results using Power BI or Tableau.
+1. Visualize results using Power BI.
-Implement automated reporting for better monitoring.
+2. Implement automated reporting for better monitoring.